HiPerCoRe/KTT/documentation/ktt_api.md

 Returns id assigned to argument by tuner.

 * `ArgumentId addArgumentLocal(const size_t localMemoryElementsCount)`:
-Adds new local memory argument to tuner.
+Adds new local (shared) memory argument to tuner.
 All local memory arguments are read-only.
 Elements count specifies, how many elements of provided data type will the argument contain.
 Supported data type sizes are 8, 16, 32 and 64 bits.
 Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.